Last Updated on

 Are you eating what’s convenient, or what your body really needs first thing?
 Take the time to tune into what your body is asking for – fresh and raw, or something with more protein?
 Or perhaps waiting a couple of hours before eating would suit you better?
 Step off the treadmill for a moment to refuel in the right way for you.

 Are you always rushing in the morning?
 Are you sitting, reading this wondering how on earth you’ll fit another thing in?

 Set your alarm to go off 10 minutes earlier.
 Simple but effective.

 Using Social media as a means of escape and distraction isn’t going to help anybody get off to a good start.
 But used as a tool of carefully curated and conscious engagement, it becomes something completely different.
 Elizabeth Gilbert checks into her own Facebook Page every single morning, to connect with her community, start conversations and to give and receive advice and words of inspiration.
 It’s her soul food.

 What are your top tips to get the day off to a connected and energized start?

-Share with our community below, and help us all to wake up a little brighter in the morning!
+Share your own morning ritual with our community below, and help us all to wake up a little brighter in the morning!

 Image above by Mystic Mamma.